 So a little more about the kitchen itself.
 As Livette's office is located on two levels, in a very industrial area of Riga, glancing out of the window you see old factory buildings and not a lots of trees or greenery, which are naturally relaxing for a human mind.
 Therefore all of this scenery needed to be brought inside for my busy bees and myself to have a space to unwind and relax - to be able to perform as well as possible.
 I'm attaching the mood board below for you to get the idea of the main elements of this interior concept.

 As you can see it is quite feminine, with a vintage touch combined with bold modern glassware & porcelain.
-As the color of the walls and floors in kitchen area are light, and I love my black & white interior design, I needed to include some pops of accent colors to make this room feel cosy and put together.
+As the color of the walls and floors in the kitchen area are light, I wanted to use this peel and stick wallpaper backsplash in the marble effect, as I love my black & white interior design, however, I needed to include some pops of accent colors to make this room feel cosy and put together.
 Therefore the main colors of this room are light grey and white in combination with lots of greenery and black and white design elements, along with the main statement piece - the pink retro fridge!
+If you wish to see more wallpaper backsplash kitchen designs, visit our Kitchen Collection to find your favorite!

 Our very own indoor garden